 For as long as I remember I have wanted to work with animals and I am so proud that since 2011 I have been able to call AdelaideVet my home.
 I really enjoy the challenges, the team members, and of course, meeting all the clients with their wonderful pets.

 I look forward every day to all the little surprises and challenges that my role brings and always look forward to meeting all of our clients.

-My role started in Client Relations and I thoroughly enjoyed greeting our clients with their furry and feathered family members.
+My role with AdelaideVet started in Client Relations and I thoroughly enjoyed greeting our clients with their furry and feathered family members.
 I have learnt so much from my amazing and knowledgeable work colleagues over the years and I feel extremely lucky to be working with such a passionate team of animal lovers!
 I have since become part of the wonderful administrative team and provide support across the entire AdelaideVet group.

 I have been a team member at AdelaideVet since January 2006 when I was employed as Animal Caretaker.
 I worked through my Veterinary Nursing Certificates over the years and became a qualified veterinary nurse and now manage the Prospect clinic.

 I have been a part of the Adelaide Animal Hospital team since 2008.
 I am a qualified veterinary nurse and have recently completed a course in Emergency medicine.
 I have always had a passion of nursing and since I began my course, I knew I wanted to work in an emergency clinic just like Adelaide Animal Hospitals.
 I have a passion for animals and thrive on the challenges they bring everyday.